biggie-boss/LoreRim/README.md

 ### Shout Changes

+- Battle Fury now works!
+Although it's changed to allies dealing 15/25/35% more weapon damage and taking the same amount less physical damage.
+- Throw voice CDR reduced.
+- Marked for death now works on NPCS regardless of their magic resist.
+Players can still resist with high enough magic resist (25/50/75 per rank)
+- Dismay now works on slightly higher level enemies (50 at max) which should make it not as trash since a lot of strong enemies are level 50.
+- Disarm shout now disarms again (through the mechanics of Andraellitus overhaul)
+- Call of Valor duration increased by 50%.
+CD increased by 33%.
+- Clear Sky Duration doubled.
+CD increased by 60% of vanilla (still actually less than it is currently lol)
+- Aura Whisper's Duration and interior range increased.
+Basically perma-effect even without shout CDR.
+- Predator's Might is now 45s at all stages and has a longer cooldown, but reverted the amount of the buff back to vanilla Requiem.
+- Drain vitality duration cut down by 1/2.
+However, it is now an absorb effect.
+- Dragonrend cooldown but also how long they are grounded for both increased by roughly 20%.
+- Fire Breath no longer spawns Wyrms.
+Damage slightly increased to compensate.
 - Shouts now have cooldown caps.
 By default, Requiem sets shouts to cost 50% more, which decreases as you learn more words.
 Essentially you start with 1.5x cost and would normally need 150% cooldown reduction to reach 0.
 - Base shout cooldown cap is now 140% for wearing clothes, 135% for wearing light armor and 130% for wearing heavy armor.
 Wearing 3 or more pieces of the Greybeard set allows you to reach 150% cap (or 0 cooldown shouts).
 - Greybeard robes now give 15% shout cooldown reduction each, up from 10.
 Boots give 25 T2 stamina +50%, Robes give 25 T2 Health, Hood gives 25 T2 Magicka, and each gives +50% of the corresponding regen.